Blockchain and the Future of Cloud Storage

 1. What is blockchain cloud storage?

-A decentralized system where data is encrypted, split, and stored across a global network of nodes, with blockchain ensuring data integrity and ownership.
+A decentralized model where encrypted data is split and stored across global nodes.
+Blockchain maintains integrity and verifies ownership.

 2. How is it different from traditional storage?

-It replaces central servers with a peer-to-peer model, offering better privacy, security, and control, often with token-based payments.
+It replaces centralized systems with peer-to-peer networks, offering better privacy, security, and autonomy—often operating through tokenized access.

 3. Is it secure?

 Yes.
-Data is encrypted, fragmented, and redundantly stored.
-Only users hold the keys needed for decryption.
+Data is encrypted, fragmented, and stored redundantly.
+Only users possess the keys for decryption.

 4. What happens if a node fails?

-Redundant storage ensures data remains accessible even if some nodes go offline.
+Redundant systems ensure uninterrupted access even if some nodes go offline.

 5. Is it expensive?